 And that’s it, it’s as easy as that!
 You have just made your first Bitcoin Cash purchase.

 BCH can also be purchased via Simplex - you'd do so with your credit or debit card, which ensures that the process is going to be fast and smooth, without any security hiccups along the way.

 It is also possible to buy Bitcoin Cash from a crypto-for-crypto exchange.
 This is where you deposit using a different cryptocurrency (such as Bitcoin) and exchange it for Bitcoin Cash.
 Most major exchanges will list Bitcoin Cash as it is one of the most popular coins on the market.

-If you have followed our guide to this point, you should now be able to easily answer “What is Bitcoin Cash”, and you now know how to buy it!
-Next, I will explain Bitcoin Cash mining!
-Don’t know what mining means?
-Well, read on friends!
+If you have followed our guide to this point, you should now be able to easily answer “what is Bitcoin Cash”, and you now know how to buy it!
+Next, I will explain Bitcoin Cash mining.

 Like most cryptocurrencies, Bitcoin Cash is decentralized.
 This means that no single person or authority has control over the network.